top of page

 Ingredients:

-• Scant 1/4 cup sugar (if using optional maple syrup, reduce sugar by 50%)
+Scant 1/4 cup sugar (if using optional maple syrup below, reduce sugar by 50%)

 Directions:

-• Peel, core and slice the apples. (or if you're like me, don't both with the core, just slice around the core!)
+Peel, core and slice the apples. (or if you're like me, don't bother coring, just slice around the core!)

-• Grease your pan or baking dish with butter
+Grease your pan or baking dish with butter or butter substitute.

 For Topping:

-• While apples are baking, mix together flour, baking powder, salt and sugar.
+While apples are baking, mix together the flour, baking powder, salt and sugar.

 A Couple of Notes...